 Email address: firstname.lastname@example.org

-Doug Symons is a child-clinical psychologist with general research interests in early social development and topics in child-clinical.
+Doug Symons is a Professor of Psychology (retired) with general research interests in early social development and topics in child-clinical.
 More specifically, mother-infant interactions and attachment theory, social understanding, quantitative methods in sequential analyses, and adjustment of children with learning disabilities have been the focus of recent research.
 Dr. Symons has received numerous SSHRC grants to support his research.

 Symons, D.K., et al. (2011).
 Mental state language use and elaborative discourse during experimentally-controlled and naturalistic book-reading interactions are related to adult attachment orientation in preparation.

 Symons, D.K.
 (2010).
 A review of the practice and science of child custody and access assessment in the USA and Canada.
 Professional Psychology: Research and Practice, 41, 267-273.